infretis/infentory/water_dissociation/lammps/README.md

 Does the value of the order parameter during the simulation make sense with your conclusions from visualizing the trajectory?

 ### Step 2: Path sampling with &infin;RETIS + LAMMPS
+You now know how to run an MD simulation and calculate the order parameter.
+This is what &infin;RETIS does under the hood; a single Monte Carlo of &infin;RETIS will run a LAMMPS simulation given some initial configuration and calculate the order parameter.
+If this trajectory meets the ensemble criterion we may accept and add it to our sampled states.
+If not we resample the old trajectory.

 ### Step 3: Analysis of the results
 Interested reader: This is a reproduction of the work in cite pnas?